ubc-library-rc/workflow-tools/content/survey-of-tools.md

   * The OSF is a powerful and flexible interdisciplinary workflow management tool.
   * UBC has OSF for institutions which means that UBC-affiliated OSF projects are brought together on a UBC landing page.
 You can also use your UBC credentials to log in to this tool.
-  * OSF has limited project storage and individual files and objects need to be under 5GB in size.
+  * OSF has limited project storage of 5GB for private projects and 50GB for public projects.
+Individual files and objects need to be under 5GB in size.
 For larger items, OSF has many integrations with storage providers.
     * Good run-down of [storage caps by provider](https://help.osf.io/hc/en-us/articles/360019737894-FAQs#what-is-the-cap-on-data-per-user-or-per-project).
   * OSF allows for granular management of access to parts of an objects via "Components" feature.
   * Files uploaded to OSF are hosted on Canadian servers (if that option is selected while creating a repository).